Hormone Therapy for Men

 ESTROGEN IN MEN

 Estrogen is typically called the “female” hormone.
 Testosterone is called the “male” hormone.
-This isn’t entirely accurate as both are present in everyone’s bodies.
+This is not entirely accurate as both are present in everyone’s bodies.
 But higher amounts of testosterone tend to be present in biologically male bodies.
-And higher amounts of estrogen tend to be present in biologically female bodies.
-Estrogen is key to the development of sexual functions and characteristics in women during adolescence and helps maintain that function throughout life.
-It’s similar for men.
-But a particular form of estrogen known as estradiol is especially crucial to male sexuality.
+Estrogen is key to the development of sexual functions and a particular form of estrogen known as estradiol is especially crucial to male sexuality.

-Testosterone is the most significant hormone to male sexual development and function.
-But estrogen needs to stay in balance with testosterone. to help control sex drive, the ability to have an erection, and the production of sperm.
-Estrogen in men is essential for modulating libido, erectile function, and spermatogenesis.
+In men, estrogen needs to stay in balance with testosterone to help control sex drive, the ability to have an erection, and the production of sperm.

 IS HIGH ESTROGEN BAD FOR MEN?